The Monkey Block

 As above, so below (as hermetic mystics say) and there, high in the darkening

-eastern sky, the Summer Triangle rides on the timeless tide of the Milky
+eastern sky, the Summer Triangle rides on the timeless tide of the Milky Way.
+Feeling warmer against the fog now, I debark on Grant Street

 through an egg-shaped 5th dimensional portal opening to reveal an